MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 * Full access to all of the Fabric workloads and features.
 There are a few key Fabric features that aren't available on trial capacities.
 These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and [Managed private endpoints](https://blog.fabric.microsoft.com/blog/introducing-managed-private-endpoints-for-microsoft-fabric-in-public-preview).
 * OneLake storage up to 1 TB.
-* One trial capacity per request.
-Additional trial capacities can be requested until a maximum, set by Microsoft, is met.
+* One capacity per trial.
+Additional Fabric capacity trials can be started until a maximum, set by Microsoft, is met.
 * The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.

 Creating and collaborating in Fabric includes: